FlavioLorenzi/Data_Prediction_Regression/README.md

 # Second approach
-In this experiment we want to predict cars CO2 emission given the pandas dataset.csv In the proposed work I predict the CO2 emission of a car where the weight is 2300kg, and the volume is 1300cm3; the output was good: 107.2
+In this experiment we want to predict cars CO2 emission given the pandas dataset.csv In the proposed work I predict the CO2 emission of a car where the weight is 2300kg, and the volume is 1300cm3; the output was good: 107.2 g

 NB: I used pandas module